timhtheos/timothy/_pages/about.md

 4. I would love to be involved in CI and deployment.
 5. I am fond of reading theological books, _before_.
 6. I am fond of reading law books, and latest jurisprudence from sc.judiciary.gov.ph.
-I also listen to a lenghty oral arguments before the SC.
+I also listen to lenghty oral arguments before the SC.
 7. I currently study _Reformed_ Theology at Ilo-ilo City.

-## This Site
+## This Site (then and now)

-**Then**, the purpose of this site has to do with Drupal - Code Driven Development, Site Automation, and Module Development.
+**Then**.
+The purpose of this site has to do with Drupal - Code Driven Development, Site Automation, and Module Development.
 Also, I started to love Markdown, so I made my old Drupal site to use Markdown.

-**Now**, I want to cut server fees, and I just want simplicity, while keeping Markdown.
+**Now**.
+I want to cut server fees, and I just want simplicity, while keeping Markdown.

 ## Other likes